Diana Bianchi, M.D.

 Harry Ostrer, M.D.

-Albert Einstein College of Medicine, US
+Albert Einstein College of Medicine, Australia

 Talk title: "Personalized medicine, precision medicine and global health"